 I love to travel to obscure places, and I try not to hit the same country twice (but I’ve still visited a few more than once).
 I’ve taken ayahuasca in the Peruvian jungle, stolen a lemon off a tree in Cape Town, crashed a pirate ship off the coast of Boracay Island in the Philippines, checked into a Love Hotel in Tokyo, howled at the howler monkeys in Nicaragua, Trekked the Erg Chebbi Desert on Camel back in Morocco, met with village elders in Thailand to discuss the repair of their boats after the Tsunami hit in Thailand, and more.
 But when I travel (excepting stealing the lemon), I like to find ways to give back to the community as a component of my trip.

 I’m extremely creative, but that doesn’t mean you have to be.
-And I'm selective about how I interact with the world; I don’t own television in the traditional sense, I’m not on facebook, I don’t own a cellphone or a car.
+I think this site puts a bit too much emphasis on sameness.
+I'm selective about how I interact with the world; I don’t own television in the traditional sense, I’m not on facebook, I don’t own a car.